 Chapel services are held every Monday morning from 11:00-11:50.
 These programs are generally held in the Amphitheater.
 The last Monday of the month, chapel meetings are by schools and are held in the respective buildings of the Seminary and the Graduate School.
 Chapel is an important part of campus life.
-These meetings are provided to give faculty and students an opportunity to come closer to God and to each other, and to benefit from special presentations of general interest.
-Attendance by all students and faculty is encouraged.
+These meetings are provided to give faculty and students an opportunity to come closer to God and to each other, and to benefit from special presentations of cross-disciplinary interest.
+Attendance by all students, including English center students, and faculty is encouraged.

-Weekly services include Wednesday evening midweek prayer meeting, Friday evening vespers service, a full range of Sabbath School divisions, Sabbath hour of worship, Adventist Youth, and Sabbath sundown worship.
-A week of prayer is scheduled twice a year.
+Weekly services include Wednesday evening midweek prayer meeting, Friday evening vespers service, a full range of Sabbath School divisions, Sabbath hour of worship, and Sabbath sundown worship.
+A week of prayer is scheduled twice a year while a mission emphasis week is scheduled once a year.
 Students are encouraged to attend all services.

 Students and faculty actively reach out to nearby communities in a variety of ways, including participating in national and regional research and academic events; engagement in consultancy with businesses; designing and sourcing of web-based information sites; initiating health promotion and education programs, educational consulting; holding evangelistic meetings in surrounding towns and villages; ministering to prison inmates; planting new churches; and enriching the church life of existing congregations.
+AIIAS makes provision for each faculty member and administrator to take special leave for official service requests from outside entities and institutions for up to 15 workdays per year.
 AIIAS also invites the surrounding community to on-campus activities which include health programs, free medical rallies, cultural events, and scholarly forums.

 The AIIAS Student Association (SA) promotes unity in diversity, fosters fellowship and uplifts the standards of the Seventh-day Adventist Church.
 All AIIAS students are members of the AIIAS Student Association.
 The Student Association plans various activities and events throughout the year, and collects dues through the Finance Office.